 Nothing says power like having a pimp selection of pets to impress people.
-Many Chinese emperors knew the wisdom of this through the ages.
+Through the ages, many a Chinese emperor knew the wisdom of this.
 Here, we take a look at the Middle Kingdom menageries of the great and the good.

 China’s answer to Caligula, the Roman Emperor who infamously made his favorite horse Consul, Gao Wei 高緯 (557–577) of the Northern Qi Dynasty (550-577) raised chickens, eagles, dogs and horses, feeding them with the finest food – far better than the slops he served to his officers – and building them luxury houses.

 Gao Wei, he had a thing for horses...

 The comparison doesn’t end there; Gao gave his favorite animals official titles and brought them to court to listen to him discuss political affairs, while leaving his human officers at home.
 Horses seemed to hold a special place in Gao's heart, and he made many a silky saddle for his stable, would prepare their feed personally and set up a ‘bridal chamber’ in which they could mate.
 He would go along to watch the horses mating, too… as you do.

 In the early 15th Century the Yongle Emperor 永乐 (1402-1424) sponsored a series of seven naval expeditions to expand Chinese influence.
 They were commanded by Zheng He 郑和, the eunuch admiral who (only) Gavin Menzies believes made it to America.
 While in the Kingdom of Bengal, Zheng acquired a pair of giraffes, which had in turn been a gift from an East African ruler.

 The animals were sent to the Chinese court, where they were identified with the mythical Qilin, whose arrival, according to Confucian tradition, meant that a sage of the utmost wisdom and benevolence was in their presence, and whose capture signaled the greatness of the emperor’s power.